ClecioJung/digital-control/README.md

 piClosedLoopResponseProject(&pi, Mov, ts2, Kol, wol);
 ```

-If you wish to use saturators in this controler, you must inform this at the initialization of the `PI` structure and must also initialize the  internal saturator, like so:
+If you wish to use saturators in this controller, you must inform this at the initialization of the `PI` structure and must also initialize the  internal saturator, like so:

 ```c
 // Creates an PI object and initializes it